joaowars776/Novel-Reader/README.md

-## WUXIA / XIANXIA READERS, THIS IS FOR YOU'ALL (OF COURSE, WORK WITH ANY EPUB, 100%
+## WUXIA / XIANXIA READERS, THIS IS FOR YOU'ALL (WORK WITH ANY EPUB, OF ANY SUBJECT)

 I've created this project in bolt.new.
 Why did I create this?
 Simple: because of my love for webnovels/light novels.
 (Wuxia, Xianxia, Xuanhuan, and similars)